Call us 0333 370 4333

 Share

-A defendant has recently been sentenced to an immediate custodial sentence of fourteen months at Chelmsford Crown Court after he continued to import and burn waste on a large scale at two sites in Essex despite previous warnings from the Environment Agency.
+A defendant has recently been sentenced to an immediate custodial sentence of fourteen months at Chelmsford Crown Court after he continued to import and burn illegal waste on a large scale at two sites in Essex despite previous warnings from the Environment Agency.

 • In June 2020 Environment Agency Officers visited the first site in Bradwell-On-Sea, after firefighters reported concerns following several fires at the site, and found large volumes of waste including electricals, household and demolition and also piles of burned waste.